My Little Pony: A New Generation: Critical response

-Awards and nominations
+Accolades

 Follow-ups

 Prior to the film's release, during the 2021 Hasbro Investor Event in February that year, the company announced three untitled projects tied to the fifth incarnation of the toyline (also referred to as the fifth generation or "G5") as part of their My Little Pony content slate for 2022—an animated web series and two Netflix specials.

-Following the cancellation of the film's theatrical release, Hasbro and Netflix later announced a fourth project—a 3D computer-animated streaming television series titled My Little Pony: Make Your Mark—would also be released on the streaming platform, following the film.
+Following the cancellation of the film's theatrical release, Hasbro and Netflix later announced a fourth project—an animated streaming television series titled My Little Pony: Make Your Mark—would also be released on the streaming platform, following the film.
 Jenna Warren, Maitreyi Ramakrishnan, Ana Sani, AJ Bridel, and J.J.
 Gerber were revealed as the voice cast for the "Mane 5"—the characters of Sunny Starscout, Zipp Storm, Izzy Moonbow, Pipp Petals, and Hitch Trailblazer—in all four projects.
 Developed by Gillian Berrow (who also served as an animation writer and literary author on the Equestria Girls franchise and Friendship Is Magic television series) and co-produced by the Canadian animation studio Atomic Cartoons and Entertainment One, My Little Pony: Make Your Mark debuted with the special "Make Your Mark" on May 26, 2022, that served as set-up for the main eight-episode series which premiered on September 26, 2022, on Netflix.

 A 2D animated made-for-YouTube short-form web series, My Little Pony: Tell Your Tale, premiered on April 7, 2022, with episodes being released weekly.
 The series is produced by Malaysian animation studio Lil Critter Workshop, and is expected to consist of 70 episodes, with Gretchen Mallorie serving as story writer.

-A CGI-animated Christmas-themed special, My Little Pony: Winter Wishday, premiered on November 21, 2022, on Netflix, tied to the Make Your Mark series.
+An animated Christmas-themed special, My Little Pony: Winter Wishday, premiered on November 21, 2022, on Netflix, tied to the Make Your Mark series.

 A comic series following up on the movie was announced by IDW Publishing in February 2022, and began publication in late May the same year.
 Its plot reveals and explores the events which led to the loss of magic in Equestria prior to the film, and what happened to the characters and settings from Friendship Is Magic.